How to bake sugar cookies. Let’s start with the baking sheets.

 3. Never crowd your cookies.
 Have at least 1” between the cookies.
 Crowding them can cause uneven baking.

 4. Never place more than one pan in the oven.
-This will also cause uneven baking.
+This can also cause uneven baking.

 5. If you can fit 2 sheets side by side, make sure the pans do not touch each other or the sides of the oven.
 This is hard on the oven as well as causes uneven baking.